Feko-Karels/Sorting-Algorithms/README.md

 # Sorting-Algorithms

-A website that visualizes sorting algorithms.
+A website that visualizes sorting algorithms in 3D using three.js.

 Settings for Array size, speed and one of the following sorting algorithms: